tfeb/tfeb-lisp-toys/README.md

 [^4]:	There was a previous `fluids` module.
 The name 'fluid' comes from Cambridge Lisp / Standard Lisp, although it might go back further than that.
 In those languages you would declare a variable 'fluid' which told the compiler that the full dynamic-binding semantics for it should be kept, even in compiled code.
 Of course for both those languages compiled code and interpreted code often had different semantics: I am pretty sure that *all* variables in interpreted code were implicitly fluid.

 [^5]:	If the forms return more than one value, all but the first is lost.

+[^6]:	Assuming assignment to structure fields is atomic then the memoization done by promises should be thread-safe: the forms in a promise may be evaluated more than once but there should never be confusion about whether or not they have been evaluated.
+What I've assumed is that, if a promise had two fields, then something like `(setf (promise-value p) value (promise-forced-p p) t)` might not be safe, because other threads might see the two assignments in the other order.
+So instead there is a single field which initially contains a cons of `nil` and the promise's function, and into which `force` stores a new cons of `t` and the computed value.
+I think this is safe on the assumption that assignment to structure fields is atomic.